-Also, use this exercise to ensure you have proper insurance coverage.
+Also, use this exercise to ensure you have proper insurance coverages.

 - Harmonize.
 Make sure the fraud risks identified are evaluated similarly and are in sync with your Enterprise-wide Risk Assessment and other risk assessments you have done.
 A savvy regulator will pick up on this and could conclude that from a governance perspective, your risk management program is deficient – siloed.

 - Use the “red flags” identified as part of your training!
 Teach people what to look for and how to report any suspicious activity.